Interactive Gambling Amendment Bill 2016 – A New Landscape For Online Gambling In Australia

 Is There Any Chance The Gambling Laws Change In The Future?

-If the Australian Senate’s Environment and Communications References Committee’s report suggests that iGaming would be better legalized, it is possible the law is amended to authorize online poker.
-Online casinos may take some more time to reenter the Aussie gaming industry.
+If the Australian Senate’s Environment and Communications References Committee’s report suggests that iGaming would be better legalized, the law could be amended to authorize online poker.
+However, online casinos may take some more time to reenter the Aussie gaming industry.

-We cannot predict the future, but is possible that after some time, the Australian government will decide it to be in their best interest to allow international iGaming brands to service Aussie players. iGaming operators like 888Poker and PokerStars would certainly make a return, as Australia presents a significant player pool, and the government could impose regulatory requirements that funnel money from offshore brands back into the nation.
+We cannot predict the future, but it is possible that after some time, the Australian government will decide it is in their best interest to allow international iGaming brands to service Aussie players. iGaming operators like 888Poker and PokerStars would certainly make a return, as Australia presents a significant player pool.
+The government could impose regulatory requirements that funnel money from offshore brands back into the nation.

 Has There Been Blowback On This Amendment?